jason-zetaris/spark-website/developer-tools.md

 Note: by default, `spark-ec2` re-uses security groups: if you stop this cluster and launch another cluster with the same name, your security group settings will be re-used.
 - Launch the YourKit profiler on your desktop.
-- Select "Connect to remote application..." from the welcome screen and enter the the address of your Spark master or worker machine, e.g. `ec2--.compute-1.amazonaws.com`
+- Select "Connect to remote application..." from the welcome screen and enter the address of your Spark master or worker machine, e.g. `ec2--.compute-1.amazonaws.com`
 - YourKit should now be connected to the remote profiling agent.
 It may take a few moments for profiling information to appear.

 Please see the full YourKit documentation for the full list of profiler agent